Anti-Tobacco Advocates Question McConnell Plan To Raise Minimum Purchasing Age

 Stanton Glantz, director of the Center for Tobacco Control Research and Education at the University of California San Francisco, tells NPR that tobacco companies are trying to "co-opt" a movement to protect kids.
 "They try to get in front of it by introducing bad legislation that preempts good legislation to make it look like they're supporting a pro-health situation," he says.

-Glantz says provisions backed by tobacco companies can criminalize youth for buying tobacco products instead of retailers who sell them the products, while other provisions have meaningless implementation language that makes the laws harder to enforce.
+Glantz says provisions backed by tobacco companies can criminalize youth for buying tobacco products instead of retailers that sell them the products, while other provisions have meaningless implementation language that makes the laws harder to enforce.

 "To bring McConnell in, that's like the super, biggest gun you could bring in," he says.